Magnetic Moment Tensor Potentials for collinear spin-polarized materials reproduce different magnetic states of bcc Fe: Results

+The starting point is a given set of energies, $E^\dft(\bm{R},{S})$, which include the magnetic degree of freedom, e.g., computed via DFT, and where $\bm{R}$ and $S$ denote a set of atomic coordinates and corresponding atomic spins.
+There are various ways to compute these energies from DFT, e.g., via fully relaxing the spin degree of freedom or, if one is interested in a broader sampling of $E^\dft(\bm{R},{S})$, via constrained spin calculations \cite{dederichs1984,stocks1998towards,singer2005constrained,kaduk2012constrained,ma2015constrained}.
+We on purpose do not discuss in this work the different approaches available and their corresponding challenges to compute $E^\dft(\bm{R},{S})$ since the main focus here is on an efficient parametrization for a given $E^\dft(\bm{R},{S})$.
+We utilize standard spin-polarized DFT calculations where the local atomic moments are differently initialized while their longitudinal component is fully relaxed.
+The different magnetic configurations sampled are discussed further below.
+We note, however, that the proposed machine-learning potential can be straightforwardly applied with, e.g., constrained spin calculations.

-We approximate the energy $E^\dft(\bm{R},{S})$ with Moment Tensor Potentials (MTP) \cite{shapeev2016-mtp,gubaev2019-alloys} the idea of which is to expand the energy locally as a polynomial of its degrees of freedom, corrected in order to allow for a finite cutoff of the potential.
-We note that there are alternative functional forms allowing for approximating $E^\dft$ as a function of enriched degrees of freedom \cite{grisafi2018-GAP-tensorial,drautz2020-ACE-tensorial}.
+The heart of the proposed approach is to approximate the energy $E^\dft(\bm{R},{S})$ with Moment Tensor Potentials (MTPs) \cite{shapeev2016-mtp,gubaev2019-alloys} the idea of which is to expand the energy locally as a polynomial of its degrees of freedom, corrected in order to allow for a finite cutoff of the potential.
+We note that there are other functional forms allowing for approximation of $E^\dft$ as a function of enriched degrees of freedom \cite{grisafi2018-GAP-tensorial,drautz2020-ACE-tensorial,nikolov2021-SNAP-Heisenberg}.
+A similar functional form as utilized in MTPs has been recently employed within the atomic cluster expansion (ACE) \cite{bachmayr2019-ACE-completeness}.
+Both approaches feature a complete basis of invariant polynomials that differ only in the representation of the angular terms; MTP uses tensors while ACE uses spherical harmonics.

 In our approach the total interaction energy is partitioned into contributions of individual local atomic environments: